-MacroFab’s PCB Assembly supports plated and non-plated cut outs, slots and routes.
-Last time we touched this subject was in the article Plated Slots: Stop Fitting Square Pegs in Round Holes where we explained why a PCB designer should use plated slots instead of large drills for connectors.
-In this article, I will show a couple examples of how to draw plated and non-plated cut outs and slots so we can build your PCB according to spec.
+MacroFab’s PCB Assembly supports plated and non-plated PCB cutouts, slots, and routes.
+The last time we touched on this subject was in the article Plated Slots: Stop Fitting Square Pegs in Round Holes where we explained why a PCB designer should use plated slots instead of large drills for connectors.
+In this article, I will show a couple examples of how to draw plated and non-plated cutouts and slots so we can build your PCB according to spec.

 The Border Gerber File